dart-lang/sdk/pkg/analysis_server/doc/implementation/data_driven_fixes.md

 the element has been removed, at which point the reference to the element will be unresolved.

-We're making an assumption here that the file contains an import for a lilbrary in the element's defining package.
+We're making an assumption here that the file contains an import for a library in the element's defining package.
 That isn't necessarily true, and we might consider looking at all of the packages that are directly or indirectly depended on, but (a) that would have performance implications that haven't been assessed, and (b) we don't have any reports that this limitation is causing problems.

-For each imported package, it askes the `TransformSetManager` for the `TransformSet` associated with the package.
+For each imported package, it asks the `TransformSetManager` for the `TransformSet` associated with the package.
 The transform manager is responsible for building a transform set from the data file(s) in the package.
 For the sake of performance, the transform sets are cached.
 The process of building a